penumbra-zone/UIPs/uips/uip-7.md

 The zero ciphertext `[0u8; 16]` is defined to correspond to the address index corresponding to the default account index 0, with no randomizer.

-The implications of this are that there are two valid diversifiers for the default account:
+The implications of this are that the valid diversifiers for the default account are:

-* The zero ciphertext (`[0u8; 16]`)
+* 1 special case diversifier: the zero ciphertext (`[0u8; 16]`)

-* The ciphertext of the 0 address index
+* $2^{96}$ diversifiers that normally decrypt to the address index for the default account, i.e. those that have the first four bytes equal to `[0u8; 4]` and any randomizer

+Note that if a null diversifier happened by chance - as the encryption of some address index $a$ - it will in the future be interpreted as the address index for the default account 0 instead of $a$.
+The probability of this event is astronomically low, $1/2^{128}$.

 ### Fuzzy Message Detection (FMD)